 This is the most direct method of proving unreported income and is the most difficult method for defense counsel to defend against.

-IRM 188.8.131.52.1 states, “The type of evasion that allows for the specific item method include: omitted income, fictitious deductions, false exemptions, or false tax credits.
-There are two approaches to specific items the basic and aggregate approach and depending upon the facts and circumstances the Special Agent will choose the approach.”
+IRM 18.104.22.168.1 states, “The type of evasion that allows for the specific item method include: omitted income, fictitious deductions, false exemptions, or false tax credits.
+There are two approaches to specific items, the basic and aggregate approach and depending upon the facts and circumstances the Special Agent will choose the approach.”

 - The basic approach to the specific item method of proof requires the Special Agent to trace the reported items of income through the subject’s books and records to the tax return.
 Upon doing so, the Special Agent can specifically identify the unreported income items.

-It is in a taxpayer’s best interest to involve a tax attorney early in audits that may expose them to criminal prosecution and to avoid a referral to IRS CI.
-It is better for the taxpayer to resolve problems on the civil level with SB/SE and pay taxes, interest and penalties, than to attempt to work it out with the IRS CI and the United States Attorney’s office where they risk prison time, a fine, and the payment of taxes, interest and penalties.
+It is in a taxpayer’s best interest to involve a tax attorney early in audits that may expose them to criminal prosecution and avoid a referral to IRS CI.
+It is better for the taxpayer to resolve problems on the civil level with SB/SE and pay taxes, interest, and penalties than to attempt to work it out with the IRS CI and the United States Attorney’s office where they risk prison time, a fine, and the payment of taxes, interest, and penalties.

-If you need help in a Tax case, please contact Edmond J. Martin, Chief Investigator at Sage Investigations, LLC, e-mail email@example.com website: www.sageinvestigations.com or call 512-659-3179.
+If you need help in a Tax case, please contact Edmond J. Martin, Chief Investigator at Sage Investigations, LLC, at edmartininvestigations.com or call 512-659-3179 for a consultation.
+Click to read about our team and their CVs.